spamwax/goimports-sublime-text-3/README.md

 replace it with the output that it provides ***iff*** there were no errors encountered.

-You can do the same thing by pressing the 'F4' key or choosing the menu item `Run GoImports` from `Toos > GoImports` menu in Sublime Text 3.
+You can do the same thing by pressing the 'F4' key or choosing the menu item `Run GoImports` from `Tools > GoImports` menu in Sublime Text 3.

-Limitiations/Issues
+Limitations/Issues
 -
 Since this plugin uses [goimports](http://github.com/bradfitz/goimports "goimports repository"), it will be inherently limited to that tool's issues.
-One main issue I encounterd was when the 3-rd party package name did not match its folder name.
+One main issue I encountered was when the 3-rd party package name did not match its folder name.

 In this case [goimports](http://github.com/bradfitz/goimports "goimports repository") removes the package import.
 To fix this, import the packages like so (named package)